Artist

 • Publishing and writer lanes are shown separately where available: publisher $540K-$1.8M/year; writer $600K-$2.1M/year.

-• This page is supported by 2 tracked top songs: Still D.R.E., The Next Episode.
+• 2 top songs anchor this estimate: Still D.R.E., The Next Episode.

 • Ownership fields include master context, publishing context, catalog-sale status.